San Isidro, Nueva Ecija: History

-San Isidro was the capital of Nueva Ecija from 1852 to 1912.
-After the first cry against the Spanish colonial government was made in 1896, there were 2,000 revolutionary soldiers under General Mariano Llanera who sieged San Isidro.
+San Isidro, along with its origin Gapan, Aliaga, Cabiao, and San Antonio were parts of Pampanga until they were transferred to Nueva Ecija in 1848.
+It served as the capital of Nueva Ecija from 1852 to 1912.
+After the first cry against the Spanish colonial government was made in 1896, there were 2,000 revolutionary soldiers under General Mariano Llanera who besieged San Isidro.

 On March 29, 1899, General Emilio Aguinaldo declared San Isidro as the capital of the Philippines after the revolutionary capital Malolos, Bulacan was captured by the Americans.
 However, this was short-lived.
-General Frederick Funston planned the capture of Aguinaldo to end the Philippine–American War, in San Isidro.
+General Frederick Funston planned the capture of Aguinaldo to end the Philippine–American War in San Isidro.

 The Wright Institute, established in 1903 in San Isidro, was the first high school established outside Manila during the American period.

 The town was occupied by Japanese troops in 1942, during World War II.
-The combined U.S. and Philippine Commonwealth ground forces liberated San Isidro and defeated the Japanese forces in 1945 during the end of the war.
+The combined U.S. and Philippine Commonwealth ground forces liberated San Isidro and defeated the Japanese forces in 1945.

 Contemporary period

-On September 11, 1989, Mayor Enrique Lorenzo was on his way back from Manila to San Isidro with his wife Aurora, their driver and one of their security personnel when they were ambushed by four gunmen along the Sta.
+On September 11, 1989, Mayor Enrique Lorenzo was on his way back from Manila with his wife Aurora, their driver, and one of their security personnel when they were ambushed by four gunmen along the Sta.
 Mesa Bridge.
-Aurora and the two other companions died from their gunshot wounds while Mayor Lorenzo survived the attempted assassination with only his left shoulder wounded.
+Aurora and two other companions died from their gunshot wounds while Mayor Lorenzo survived the attempted assassination with only his left shoulder wounded.

 Geography

+The municipality is bounded by Gapan to the east, the municipalities of San Leonardo and Jaen to the north, San Antonio to the west, Cabiao to the south-west, San Miguel, Bulacan, to the southeast and Candaba, Pampanga, to the south.
+It is 29 km from Cabanatuan, 43 km from Palayan, and 99 km from Manila.

 Barangays

-San Isidro is divided into nine barangays.
+San Isidro is divided into nine barangays, as shown below.
+Each barangay consists of puroks and some have sitios.